Johan Gerhard de Besche

 From 1846 he worked as a physician in the military, contributing to journals including Militært Tidsskrift and Den Militære Tilskuer in addition to medical journals.
 In 1849 he volunteered in the First Schleswig War.
 He was then a royal physician to Charles XV of Sweden from 1857 to 1869.

 He died in 1875 at Frognerhoug in Aker.
-The Morgenbladet newspaper was passed down to his son Oscar de Besche (1846–1909), whereas his grandson Arent Greve de Besche became notable in the medicinal field.
+The Morgenbladet newspaper was passed down to his son Oscar de Besche (1846–1909), whereas his grandson Arent Greve de Besche became notable in the field of medicine.